Medical Lab Technician (MLT) Schools

 Albany State University

-The Darton College of Health Professions at Albany State University offers an online medical laboratory technology program preparing students to practice as laboratory technicians in hospitals, physicians’ offices, clinics, and other health care facilities.
-Graduates of this program will be eligible to sit for national certifying exams.
+The Darton College of Health Professions at Albany State University offers an online medical laboratory technology program that prepares students to work as laboratory technicians in hospitals, physicians’ offices, clinics, and other healthcare facilities.
+Graduates of this program are eligible to sit for national certifying exams.

-Offered in both a traditional classroom format and a combination of distance learning and online format, this program is made up of 70 credits.
-Some of the courses in the curriculum include medical laboratory technology; human anatomy and physiology; parasitology, mycology, and virology; and principles of chemistry, among others.
+Offered in both a traditional classroom format and a combination of distance learning and online format, this program comprises 70 credits.
+Some of the courses in the curriculum include medical laboratory technology, human anatomy and physiology, parasitology, mycology, and virology, and principles of chemistry, among others.
 The program also includes an externship that provides students with a hands-on learning experience.

 • Location: Albany, GA